Walking you through the process of creating a community-build outdoor musical garden, trail or playground

 Alternatively, to incorporate our products into your plans quickly, our CAD & 3D drawings, product specifications, media files and more are now available for free download at CADdetails.com.
 This is an online source for manufacturer-specific building product information for input into working plans and specification documents.

-In these kind of projects, every penny counts and searching for and pursuing funding sources is often the hardest part of the process.
+In this kind of project, every penny counts and searching for and pursuing funding sources is often the hardest part of the process.
 Whether you are going to approach your local authority to fund the project, apply for different grants or funding streams or fundraise yourselves, it's vital that you start reaching out to the community for help.
-Approaching and gaining the support of local businesses and organisations for sponsorships, donations, or volunteers can create partnerships with opportunities that benefit all involved.
+Approaching and gaining the support of local businesses and organizations for sponsorships, donations, or volunteers can create partnerships with opportunities that benefit all involved.

-Within the technical information downloads page on our website you can find high resolution product photographs for creating mood boards and collages to show everyone what it is you're planning and build your case for fundraising.
+Within the technical information downloads page on our website, you can find high-resolution product photographs for creating mood boards and collages to show everyone what it is you're planning and build your case for fundraising.
 Pinterest, Juxtapost or Dribbble are all available free on the internet and the concept is simple.
 If you find something you like on the web, save it on your ‘mood board’ online.
-It’s effectively a digital pin board in which you can bookmark – or “pin” – images that you like or find online and organise them into your own “boards”.
+It’s effectively a digital pinboard in which you can bookmark – or “pin” – images that you like or find online and organize them into your own “boards”.
 We’ve created several ‘boards’ of our own Pinterest Page

 Having a fundraising strategy so you can consider all types of funding sources is essential.
 Do not become too dependent on any one source in case they’re not successful.
 As well as independent fundraising (collections tins, car boot sales, and sponsored events) there are other options which may be worth pursuing -

 - Set up an Online Donation site e.g. GoFundMe